 Now that you found a sound you would like to come out from the palm muted power chord, let’s start getting creative with rhythmic patterns.

-You create rhythmic patterns by applying palm muting to some of the chords, while playing others without palm muting.
+You create rhythmic patterns by applying palm muting technique to some of the chords, while playing others without palm muting.

 While there’s nothing wrong with this riff, and for sure there are some great riffs that use palm muting all of the time, the real fun starts when you start applying palm muting to only some of the chords.